 Notice that the 1529 attempt was right after the start of the Protestant Reformation, and again after only 150 years.
 The Christians attributed their victories to the miraculous intervention of God because of being greatly outnumbered.
 (Books have been written and movies made about those battles.)

 Now, modern text critics (TCs) will have us believe that God’s Church created a corrupt Bible which it continued to use for over 1,100 years.
 Then Satan brought it to Europe where it was used to fuel the Protestant Reformation, and was translated into many languages.
-Then it was brought to America where it was the Bible of the Pilgrims and the founding fathers of United States of America, and was the Bible of the ministers of the two Great Awakening revivals.
+Then it was brought to America where it was the Bible of the Pilgrims and the founding fathers of the United States and was the Bible of the ministers of the two Great Awakening revivals.
 Plus, the revivals of George Whitefield, John and Charles Wesley, and countless others.
 Why would God allow the true text of the Bible to be hidden away while His Church used corrupted texts?
 That is just ludicrous in the extreme.

 Is it really possible that the Church that was founded by Christ and stewarded by the Holy Spirit used a corrupted Bible for 1500 years, and then God providentially brought forth from the sands of Egypt (Codex Sinaiticus) and the Vatican library (Codex Vaticanus), the true pure text?
 No!
 Anyone who supports that idea denies the shepherding of the Holy Spirit to safeguard and spread God’s truth.
 Such a person has been spiritually blinded by Satan himself and puts more weight on human intellect than the guiding hand of the Holy Spirit.